| [History

 After the transcontinental railroad was completed in California, Chinese

-members) from the San Francisco area continued to move to areas where
+immigrants (include the four-family members) from the San Francisco area continued to move to areas where

 there were economic opportunities.